-In this case, it would also be relevant to state the RHP (e.g. in terms of the information on performance in the heading of the Templates in Part 2, Annex V and in narrative [Element A]) in terms of days or months.
-For the performance scenario Template it would also be relevant to replace the term "average return each year" with the term "percentage return", and to delete the references to "per year" or "each year" in the cost Tables 1 and 2 (Annex VII, presentation of costs).
+In this case, the RHP (e.g. in terms of the information on performance in the heading of the Templates in Part 2, Annex V) should be stated in terms of days or months.
+For the performance scenario Template it is also relevant to replace the term "average return each year" with the term "percentage return", and to delete the references to "annual" "per year" or "each year" in the cost Tables 1 and 2 as indicated in Annex VII.